12DILEEP/Automatic--Trash_detection/Raspi/Labelimg/README_labelimg.md

 The video is stored in the `video1.h264` file.
 You should take a few more videos with the objects you want to detect to create a much more representative dataset for training a better model.
  Note: The Pi captures video as a raw H264 video stream.
 The VLC player can play it but other media players may not, or play it at an incorrect speed.
 Check out the [Raspberry Pi official documentation](https://www.raspberrypi.com/documentation/accessories/camera.html#raspivid) if you want to know more about this.

+ ### Use ffmpeg to Turn Video Frames into Images
+ Once we have recorded a few videos, we can extract the images from the videos with the `ffmpeg` program.
+ Firstly, let’s create a new folder `raw_images` for storing the extracted images.

+ > pi@raspberrypi:~ $ mkdir raw_images

+ Then, we extract the images by using the `ffmpeg` command.

+ > pi@raspberrypi:~ $ ffmpeg -i video1.h264 -vf fps=25 raw_images/video1_img%03d.jpg
+ Do the same for the rest of the videos.
+ ### Use Python to Create Training, Validating and Testing Datasets
+ If a model memorizes the training data, it will perform extremely well during training but very poorly when non-training data are fed to the model.
+This problem is known as **overfitting**.
+A simple, effective way to prevent this problem is using **cross validation**.
+When training the model, we do not use the entire set of data.
+The data that have not been used during training are used for checking whether the model can generalize well.
+Generally, we can divide a dataset into the following three subsets:
+- **Training** dataset: for training the model
+- **Validation** dataset: for checking the model’s performance during after each iteration (epoch) of training
+- **Testing** dataset: for evaluating the model’s performance after the training We will use Python to help us randomly separate the images into 3 sets.
+We use 80% of the images for training, 10% of the images for validating and 10% of the image for testing.

+First, we import a few Python modules.

+> import os
+> import pathlib
+> import shutil
+> import random